 What is the deadline for submitting?

-Deadline for the SCWC*LA12 (Newport Beach) is August 23, 2014, excluding readers who have indicated otherwise.
+Deadline for the SCWC*LA13 (Irvine) is August 31, 2016, excluding readers who have indicated otherwise.
 Advance submission material must be received by the deadline.
 No exceptions.

 What if I need help choosing a reader?